 Applications should be:

-- Made on the specified form - which can be downloaded below
+- Made on the specified form - in downloads section of this page

 - Signed by the ratepayer or authorised person - in the case of a company or partnership, this means a director of the company or one of the partners

-For more details on the eligibility criteria and on how to apply please see the guidance notes and application on the right of the page.
-Alternatively you can contact the Business Rates Section - see the contact details on the right.
+For more details on the eligibility criteria and on how to apply please see the guidance notes and application (in downloads section of this page).
+Or contact the Business Rates team.